nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 To enhance user experience, we propose implementing a more persistent calendar view.
 This would allow the user to perform certain actions on schedules without being returned to the list view.

-**Proposed implementation**
 Only certain actions, such as adding or editing schedules, should return the user to the main list view.
 This is because these actions necessitate the clearing of any applied filter predicate including the one that was used to display schedules only for the specified date.

 Conversely, other actions should keep the user within the calendar view.

-This approach aims to provide a smoother and more seamless experience for users interacting with schedules in the calendar view.
+**Proposed implementation**

+A new boolean attribute `exitCalendar` will be added to `CommandResult`, which indicates whether the command executed should exit the calendar view (if active).

+The `execute` methods for commands like `AddScheduleCommand` and `EditScheduleCommand` will return a `CommandResult` object with this new attribute set to `true` while all other commands will the value `false`.

+In the `handleListDisplay` method in `MainWindow`, it will call `showLists` only if this attribute is `true` and do nothing otherwise.
+The only exception is if the `commandResult` FeedbackToUser is a `ShowCalendarCommand.MESSAGE_SUCCESS` in which case it will call `showCalendar`.

 ### Schedules at the same time being arranged alphabetically

 **Proposed implementation**

 More details...

-### Having a single `list` command for both lists
-Having a new command that updates the lists for both tutors and schedules would enhance user convenience and streamline the overall experience.

-**Proposed implementation**
-A new command `ListCommand` that updates both the person and schedule list to show all persons and schedules.

-Step 1.
-The user has the application launched with at least 2 tutors and 2 schedules added.

-Step 2.
-The user executes `find-t` and `find-s` to search for a specific tutor and schedule.
-As a result, the list view will display only one tutor and one schedule respectively.

-Step 3.
-The user executes `list` to return to the original list view containing all tutors and schedules.

 ### UI for calendar to use colours to reflect status of schedules
 In the calendar view, incorporating schedule colors to represent their respective statuses can enhance user intuitiveness.

 **Proposed implementation**

-The background color of the schedule card will be determined based on the status: green for completed, red for missed, and yellow for pending (please note that these colors are not finalised).
+In `CalendarCard.java`, the background color of the calendar card will be determined based on schedule status: green for completed, red for missed, and yellow for pending (please note that these colors are not finalised).

 To differentiate between rows in the calendar, an alternating shading of green, red, and yellow will be applied.

-Additionally, each schedule card will have a visible border to separate it from adjacent schedule cards on the same row.
+Additionally, each calendar card will have a visible border to separate it from adjacent schedule cards on the same row.